-- A. Definitions In this Policy: - 1.
+- A. Application This Policy applies to all purchases of goods and services by the City of Uhland, on or after March 3rd, 2010. - B. Definitions In this Policy: - 1.
 City means the City of Uhland. - 2.
 Board means the Board of Aldermen, of the City; sometimes also known as the City Council. - 3.
 City Administrator means the person responsible for managing day-to-day administrative services for the City.
 The City Administrator may be an employee of the City or a person performing management services under contract. - 4.
 Construction includes reconstruction, repairs and remodeling. - 5.
 Facilities include the Uhland Community Center, storage facilities, roads, and permanent improvements to real property, such as buildings. - 6.
 Goods means all types of personal property, including commodities, materials, supplies, and equipment. - 7.
 Professional services means services provided by licensed professionals such as accounting, architecture, land surveying, professional engineering, legal services, and land appraisal services. - 8.
 Purchaser means a person who makes purchases on behalf of the City. - 9.
-RFP means request for proposals. - B. Purposes The purposes of this Policy are: - 1.
-To ensure that sound business judgment is used in all purchasing transactions; - 2.
+RFP means request for proposals.

+C. Purposes - The purposes of this Policy are:

+- 1. To ensure that sound business judgment is used in all purchasing transactions; - 2.
 To acquire needed goods and services, and the construction and repair of facilities, efficiently, economically, and in compliance with applicable laws; and - 3.
-To ensure that purchasing transactions are conducted in a manner that provides for competition to the extent allowed by law.

-- C. Authority to Make Purchases The persons holding the following positions are the only persons authorized to make purchases under this Policy: - 1.
+To ensure that purchasing transactions are conducted in a manner that provides for competition to the extent allowed by law. - D. Authority to Make Purchases The persons holding the following positions are the only persons authorized to make purchases under this Policy: - 1.
 The City Administrator; - 2.
 The City Mayor; - 3.
-Any other persons who are specifically authorized by the Board to make purchases under this Policy; - D. Records The purchaser will maintain the following information for a period of three years after a purchase is completed, unless a longer period of time is required under the City's records retention schedule: - 1.
-The documents comprising the purchase contract between the City and the vendor. - 2.
+Any other persons who are specifically authorized by the Board to make purchases under this Policy; - E. Records The purchaser will maintain the following information for a period of three years after a purchase is completed, unless a longer period of time is required under the City's records retention schedule:

+- 1. The documents comprising the purchase contract between the City and the vendor. - 2.
 Information indicating the rationale for the method of purchase. - 3.
 Information indicating the basis for the purchase price. - 4.
 Where quotes, bids or proposals are required for a purchase, the basis for the selection of the vendor from which the purchase is made.